-The Atterberg Limit test results for these virgin silty clay indicate the liquid limit of these tested soil samples varies between approximately 29% to 39% and are less than 50% with corresponding plasticity indices (PI's) being 13% to 20%.
-These seven (7) representative silty clay soil samples with Atterberg Limit results plot on the plasticity chart as being "CL" type soils per the Unified Classification System.
-The LIs of these clay soils range from -0.18 to +0.04 values and indicate a moderate to heavily overconsolidated silty clay glacial till soils.
+The Atterberg Limit test results for these virgin silty clay indicate the liquid limit of these tested soil samples varies between approximately 26% to 40% and are less than 50% with corresponding plasticity indices (Pl's) being 10% to 21%.
+These twenty-two (22) representative silty clay soil samples with Atterberg Limit results plot on the plasticity chart as being "CL" type soils per the Unified Classification System.
+The LIs of these clay soils range from -0.28 to +0.25 values and indicate moderately overconsolidated to heavily overconsolidated silty clay glacial till soils.